inet-framework/inet/doc/src/users-guide/ch-environment.rst

 Physical Objects
 ----------------

-The most important aspect of the physical environment is the objects that are present in it.
-For example, simulating an indoor Wifi scenario may need to model walls, floors, ceilings, doors, windows, furniture, and similar objects because they all affect signal propagation (obstacle modeling).
+The most important aspect of the physical environment is the objects present within it.
+For example, simulating an indoor Wifi scenario may require modeling walls, floors, ceilings, doors, windows, furniture, and similar objects because they all affect signal propagation (obstacle modeling).

 Objects are located in space and have shapes and materials.
 The physical environment model supports basic shapes and homogeneous